akneni/hashwise/README.md

 # Hashwise Python Library

 This library provides a set of functions for hashing and brute forcing hashes using various algorithms.
 It leverages CUDA for GPU computation to speed up the process.
+For more information, check out the [Hashwise Python Library on GitHub](https://github.com/yourusername/hashwise) or.

+## Source Code

+The source code for this project is available on GitHub.
+You can access it [here](https://github.com/akneni/hashwise).

+## PyPi Package

+The Hashwise library is also available as a package on PyPi.
+You can view it [here](https://pypi.org/project/hashwise/).

 ## Installation

 `pip install hashwise`

 ## Dependencies